===================

 My code can be found here

 With my Clojure glasses on I’m quite happy with the layout of the web app I get with Snap.
 For a very simple app like this, I really have no complaints.
-The routing functionality looks deep enough to cover my needs, and its straightforward to factor out model and handler functions.
+The routing functionality looks deep enough to cover my needs, and it’s straightforward to factor out model and handler functions.

 -- Setting up the routes